MONUSCO: 2004

 Following the UN resolution, the Indian Army announced that it would be sending an additional 850 troops and four combat helicopters to aid the MONUC peacekeeping effort.

+A scandal involving widespread sexual abuse by MONUC staff became public in May 2004.
+The serious allegations included instances of rape and prostitution of minors in Bunia, Ituri.

 2005

 By 2005, the strength of UN peacekeeping forces in Congo reached more than 16,000 troops, split almost equally between the Western Brigade and the Eastern Division.

 In February 2005, nine Bangladeshi UN troops were killed during an ambush in Ituri.
 The actions of the Ituri and Kivu Brigades became more robust and the pressure rose on all armed groups.
 Thomas Lubanga Dyilo, the leader of the Union of Congolese Patriots, and other militia leaders were arrested by Congolese authorities and imprisoned in Makala, Kinshasa.
 Lubanga was accused of having ordered the killing of the peacekeepers in February 2005 and of orchestrating continuous insecurity in the area.
 On 10 February 2006, the International Criminal Court (ICC) issued an arrest warrant for Lubanga for the war crime of "conscripting and enlisting children under the age of fifteen years and using them to participate actively in hostilities."
 The Congolese national authorities transferred Lubanga to ICC custody on 17 March 2006.

 On 1 March 2005, a vast cordon and search operation in Ituri was conducted by Nepalese, Pakistani and South African Infantry elements with the support of Indian attack helicopters, between 50 and 60 militiamen were killed.

 Senegalese General Babacar Gaye was appointed force commander in March 2005 after Spanish General Vincente Diaz de Villegas resigned for personal reasons.

 In May 2005, the UN Secretary General asked for a supplementary brigade for Katanga.
 Joint operations were conducted by the newly arrived integrated brigades of the Armed Forces of the Democratic Republic of the Congo (FARDC).
 UN troops were tasked with the support of the electoral process, contributing protection and transport.
 In Ituri over 15000 militiamen were disarmed.

 In October 2005, by Resolution 1635, the UN Security Council authorized a temporary increase of 300 military personnel to permit a deployment to Katanga.